 2016 Fall testing dates: Wednesday 11/30, Saturday 12/3, Wednesday 12/7

-Online registration will be available between October 3-31.
+Online registration is now open and will only be available between October 3-November 11.